 - Ethiopian yams

 Ethiopian cuisine is as fascinating as it is delicious.
-The flavors are layered and complex, with a unique mix of spices and herbs that is entirely on it’s own.
-There are many different dishes to explore, and one of my favorites is the beef tibs.
+The flavors are layered and complex, with a unique mix of spices and herbs that is entirely on its own.
+There are many different dishes to explore, and one of my favorites is beef tibs.